burnskp/notes.nvim/README.md

 directory.
 A project is a git repo and the notes are stored in a subdirectory with the git repo's name.

+The plugin also includes journal functionality for daily journaling with automatic date-based organization.

 ## Requirements

 [Snacks](https://github.com/folke/snacks.nvim)